-- Limitations on Studying Pediatric Readmissions: The NRD excludes all patients who were younger than 1 year from more than half of the SID in 2010-2013 NRD and 10 of the 22 SID in 2014 NRD.
+- Limitations on Studying Pediatric Readmissions: The NRD excludes discharges for patients who were younger than 1 year from two-thirds of the SID in 2010-2012 NRD, about 60 percent of the SID in the 2013 NRD, and about half of the SID in the 2014-2015 NRD.
 The weights for pediatric discharges were often higher than adult discharges.
 The range of discharge weights by age and sex are provided for each data year in Appendix A, Table 5. - Limitations from Using One Year of Discharge Data: The NRD is an annual file containing inpatient records for patients discharged in a calendar year.
 The files included patients admitted in the prior year and discharged in the current year, while excluding patients admitted to a hospital in the current year but discharged in the next year.
 Therefore, 30- or 60-day readmissions for patients admitted in the latter part of the year may not be captured if the subsequent admission crossed into the next year.
-In addition, one year of discharge data is probably an insufficient length of time for examining readmissions that are more than 90 days apart. - Limitations about Using More than One Year of the NRD: The 2010-2014 NRD cannot be combined across data years to create a multi-year database.
-The patient linkage numbers (NRD\VisitLink) do not track the same person across years.
-The hospital identifiers in HOSP\NRD do not track the same hospital across years.
+In addition, one year of discharge data is probably an insufficient length of time for examining readmissions that are more than 90 days apart. - Limitations about Using More than One Year of the NRD: The 2010-2015 NRD cannot be combined across data years to create a multi-year database.
+The patient linkage numbers (NRD_VisitLink) do not track the same person across years.
+The hospital identifiers in HOSP_NRD do not track the same hospital across years.
 Each year of the NRD must be considered as a separate sample. - Limitations from Using State-Specific Identifiers: Patients who were hospitalized in one State and readmitted or transferred to a hospital in another State cannot be tracked in the NRD, because each of the SID uses different coding for their patient linkage numbers.
 The NRD includes nonresident patients because we want to retain discharges at border hospitals that provided care for patients in their community, even though that community happened to cross State borders.
 To understand the impact on readmission rates caused by using State-specific patient linkage numbers, we performed a sensitivity analysis using the 2011 Medicare Standard Analytic File (SAF) that allowed admissions for patients covered by Medicare fee-for-service (FFS) plans to be tracked across all States.

 The analysis demonstrated that condition-specific readmission rates were higher if a patient could be tracked across all States, but the percentage increase was less than 5 percent for most of the CCS categories.
 This analysis was limited to the Medicare FFS population because of the data source.
-The Medicare (FFS and managed care) population accounted for about 40 percent of all inpatient discharges in 2011, and previous research indicates that the Medicare population has higher readmission rates than populations covered by for other payers.
-Conditions often associated with younger adults, such as pregnancy, were included in the Medicare estimates because about 20 percent of Medicare discharges are younger than 65 years.
-Medicare patients younger than 65 include people who are disabled or who have been diagnosed with end-stage renal disease or amyotrophic lateral sclerosis (ALS).
+The Medicare (FFS and managed care) population accounted for about 40 percent of all inpatient discharges in 2011,11 and previous research indicates that the Medicare population has higher readmission rates than populations covered by for other payers.12 Conditions often associated with younger adults, such as pregnancy, were included in the Medicare estimates because about 20 percent of Medicare discharges are younger than 65 years.13 Medicare patients younger than 65 include people who are disabled or who have been diagnosed with end-stage renal disease or amyotrophic lateral sclerosis (ALS).